Delete All Emails to Tame Your Inbox

 - Open the Mail app.

-- Go to any folder with messages you want to delete.
+- Go to any folder with messages you want to delete, e.g. choose the All Mail folder.

 - Select the Edit button located at the top of the screen.

-- Tap and hold the Move button at the bottom with your thumb and, at the same time, tap on the first email again and release the Move button.
+- Tap and hold the Move button at the bottom and choose the Bin folder.

 While you can certainly delete all emails using the Mail app, it would probably take you a lot of time to achieve Inbox Zero, depending on the size of your inbox.
 It’s much faster, smarter, and overall more efficient to use a bulk inbox cleaner and let it automatically scrub your inbox clean.